All students, employees, and visitors will be required to wear masks indoors on all our campuses.

 Check with the four-year colleges and universities to which your students may apply.
 The credit would be earned under Pikes Peak Community College and many in-state schools have transfer agreements for our courses.

-- What happens if a student drops before the count date?
+- What happens if a student drops?

 - What does it mean if I have students on a wait list?